dpwiese/control-examples/README.md

 This repository contains some adaptive control examples using the [Python Control Systems Library](https://github.com/python-control/python-control).
 The blog post [Adaptive PI Control with Python](https://danielwiese.com/posts/adaptive-pi-python/) walks through an example and might be helpful.
+The blog post [Linear Aircraft Models](https://danielwiese.com/posts/linear-aircraft-models/) describes the models contained in the `aircraft-dynamics` directory.
 To get started check out the Python Control Systems Library [documentation](https://python-control.readthedocs.io/en/0.8.3/index.html).

 ## Using